SebastianKut/Personal-portfolio-fcc-assaignment/readme.md

-# This is my first portfolio website created as part of FreeCodeCamp Assignment for Responsive Web Design Certification.
-(March 2020)
+# My very first website

+Created as part of FreeCodeCamp Assignment for Responsive Web Design Certification (March 2020).
-Simple website written in CSS and HTML only.
+Simple and responsive website written in CSS and HTML only.